JasonLiu1229/University-Vault/DS/Session/Session 3.md

 **General idea: Service composition and inventory**
 ![[Pasted image 20240303121347.png]]
+The image depicts how SOA facilitates the organization of distributed systems.
+It shows a service inventory layer where individual, reusable services are maintained and a service composition layer where these services are combined to create comprehensive business processes.
+The connections between the layers highlight the orchestration and integration of services to form a coherent and flexible distributed system architecture.
 #### Coupling of services & value
 ![[Pasted image 20240303122222.png]]
 As we can see on the graph that the value of the services differentiate depending on the amount of coupling we have in our system.